Ways to ignore files locally without editing .gitignore

 - Like

-.gitignore, it only works on files not yet tracked by Git
+.gitignore, it is only effective for files not yet tracked by Git

 There are files you want to ignore in every project, such as .DS_Store (macOS), Thumbs.db (Windows), and *.swp (Vim).
-Configuring this per repository every time is tedious, so you can set up a global ignore file.
+Since configuring this per repository every time is tedious, you can set up a global ignore file.

 Setup steps